pjbartlein/REarthSysSci/ESSdata.md

 - nonSQL:  [[https://en.wikipedia.org/wiki/NoSQL]](https://en.wikipedia.org/wiki/NoSQL)

-# Getting, Reading and Displaying ESS Datasets #
+# Getting and Displaying ESS Datasets #

-## Panoply ##

-Panoply is cross-platform application that can read and display netCDF, HDF and GRIB datasets.
-See the Tasks tab on this page for directions for installing Panoply.
+There are several approaches for getting or transferring the usually large data sets that are employed in doing Earth-system science.

-## FTP ##
+## SFTP and Globus ##

 FTP (for File Transfer Protocol) is a now pretty-old traditional way of moving data around.
-In its standard form, it's not very secure (and hence IT service hate it), but it's still quite functional.
-An ftp "site" has been created for this course, on a server here called "climate".
-Here are the details -- host name:  climate.uoregon.edu  user name:  geog490user  password: (displayed in class).
+In its standard form, it's not very secure (and hence IT services hate it), but it's still quite functional.
+A more secure variant is SFTP (SSH File Transfer Protocol, also known as "Secure FTP").
+The most widely used "client" for interacting with ftp sites is likely Filezilla [https://filezilla-project.org/](https://filezilla-project.org/).
+An SFTP "site" has been created for this course, for directions on its use, see File Transfer the Tasks tab, as well for instructions on using Filezilla.
+Another newer approach for transferring files is Globus, which provides a browser-based application for transferring files among "endpoints".

-The most widely used "client" for interacting with ftp sites is likely Filezilla [https://filezilla-project.org/](https://filezilla-project.org/)

 ## THREDDS and OPeNDAP ##